The Stranger (Camus novel): Part 2

 Put in a new cell, Meursault obsesses over his impending doom and appeal and tries to imagine some way in which he can escape his fate.
 He refuses to see the prison chaplain, but one day the chaplain visits him anyway.
 Meursault says he does not believe in God and is not even interested in the subject, but the chaplain persists in trying to lead Meursault away from atheism (or, perhaps more precisely, apatheism).
-The chaplain believes Meursault's appeal will succeed in getting him released from prison, but says such an outcome will not rid him of his feelings of guilt or fix his relationship with God.
+The chaplain believes Meursault's appeal will succeed in getting him released from prison, but says such an outcome will not rid him of his feelings of guilt or fix his relationship with a God he doesn't believe in.
 Eventually, Meursault accosts the chaplain in a rage.
 He attacks the chaplain's worldview and patronizing attitude and asserts that, in confronting the certainty of the nearness of his death, he has had insights about life and death that he is confident are beyond those the chaplain possesses.
 He says that, although what we say or do or feel can cause our deaths to happen at different times or under different circumstances, none of those things can change the fact that we are all condemned to die one day, so nothing ultimately matters.